Mushishi: Plot

 Mushishi is set in an imaginary time between the Edo and Meiji periods, featuring some 19th-century technology but with Japan still as a "closed country".
 The story features ubiquitous creatures called Mushi (蟲) that often display what appear as supernatural powers.
-It is implied that there are many more primitive lifeforms than "normal" living things such as animals, plants, fungi, and bacteria, and Mushi is the most primitive of all.
+It is implied that there are many more primitive lifeforms than normal living things such as animals, plants, fungi, and bacteria, and Mushi is the most primitive of all.
 Due to their ethereal nature, most humans are incapable of perceiving Mushi and are oblivious to their existence, but there are a few who possess the ability to see and interact with Mushi.
 One such person is Ginko (ギンコ), the main character of the series voiced by Yuto Nakano in the original version and by Travis Willingham in the English dub.
 He employs himself as a Mushi Master (蟲師, mushi-shi), traveling from place to place to research Mushi and aid people suffering from problems caused by them.

 The series is an episodic anthology with no overarching plotline in which the only common elements are Ginko and the Mushi.
 Ginko is a man with one green eye, who not only can see various types of mushi but also attracts them.
-Because of this ability, he is constantly wandering and smokes in order to keep the mushi away.
+Because of this ability, he is constantly wandering and smokes cigarettes made from a special Mushi Tobacco (Mushi Soot Grass) in order to keep the mushi away.
 He appears to have a generally laid back personality, however, he can be very serious and focused on his work when it comes to protecting people from mushi.
 He stresses that the mushi are not evil, but merely trying to survive like everyone else.
 A majority of the stories do not focus on Ginko but rely on him as a catalyst to move the story forward by diagnosing or curing mushi-related illnesses and phenomena.